behdadaliz/Lixet/README.md

 It reads known system configuration files, runs local validation commands when they are available, and explains what it found before changing anything.
 Lixet uses deterministic rules; it does not generate fixes with AI or guess what policy your system should use.

-> **Status:** Lixet `v0.2.2-beta` is beta software.
-Test it on non-critical systems first and review repairs before applying them.

 ## What Lixet Can Do